Sienci-Labs/Resources/gsender/gs-grbl-alarm-error-codes.md

 featured_image: _images/_gsender/_issues/gs_is_alarm.jpg)
 ---

-The grbl firmware has a whole list of Alarms and Error codes that you can encounter when running your CNC. gSender will always display a question mark when there’s an alarm which you can hover over for more information about why it happened and errors will appear as a hovering box in the bottom corner of the visualizer.
+The grbl firmware has a whole list of Alarms and Error codes that you can encounter when running your CNC. gSender will always display a question mark when there's an alarm which you can hover over for more information about why it happened and errors will appear as a hovering box in the bottom corner of the visualizer.

 You can close an alarm by clicking on the button that appears next to it in the visualizer.
 Most alarms can also be handled by typing `$x` into the 'Console' tab and hitting the 'Run' button.